jwatowatson/phase2sims/README.md

 * Scenario 1: there are 4 intervention arms, 1 control arm.
 One of the 4 intervention arms increases viral clearance by 10\% relative to control.
 * Scenario 1: there are 4 intervention arms, 1 control arm.
 None of the 4 intervention arms increase viral clearance relative to control.

 Trials can stop early for success (>99\% probability that the viral clearance is increased by at least 1\% for at least 1 drug); or for futility (<10\% probability that the viral clearance is increased by 1\% for all drugs).
+This RMarkdown produces Figure 5.